finbourne/luminesce-sdk-python-preview/sdk/docs/SqlExecutionApi.md

 # **put_by_query_json**
 > str put_by_query_json(body, query_name=query_name, timeout_seconds=timeout_seconds, json_proper=json_proper)

-[EXPERIMENTAL] PutByQueryJson: Executes Sql, returned in JSON format, where the sql is the post-body url.
+PutByQueryJson: Executes Sql, returned in JSON format, where the sql is the post-body url.

  For more complex HoneycombSql a PUT will allow for longer Sql. e.g.: ```sql @@cutoff = select #2020-02-01#; @issues = select Id, SortId, Summary, Created, Updated from Dev.Jira.Issue where Project='HC' and Created < @@cutoff and Updated > @@cutoff;  select i.Id, i.SortId, i.Summary, LinkText, LinkedIssueId, LinkedIssueSortId, LinkedIssueSummary from @issues i inner join Dev.Jira.Issue.Link li     on i.Id = li.IssueId ```  The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something failed with the execution or parsing of your query - 401 Unauthorized